 The strength of Viking's existing river cruise brand meant that its announcement in 2013 that it was moving into the ocean cruise market was met with considerable excitement and expectation.
-By the middle of 2018, Viking will have five ships in its ocean fleet, all virtually identical to each other, and all accomodating just over 900 passengers in luxurious and contemporary surroundings.
+By the middle of 2019, Viking will have six ships in its ocean fleet, all virtually identical to each other, and all accomodating just over 900 passengers in luxurious and contemporary surroundings.
 Designed from scratch to Viking's exacting specifications, each is designed to offer high quality on board accommodation, yet be small and nimble enough to access less common ports that bigger ships would struggle to reach.

 Viking has positioned itself squarely at the luxury end of the market, and its reputation for excellence means that it can demand premium prices for its cruises.
 Those prices do however include a lot of little extras like free drinks, free wifi and complimentary access to speciality restaurants that other lines often charge extra for.